Kocunu/energy_profile_converter/README.md

+# Energy profile converter
+>This project is a compensation exercise for FH Joanneum.
+Only Python may be used as the programming language, and among other things, no third-party libraries are allowed.
+The instructions are included in the folder to provide more detailed information about the exercise.
+In this context, I will only describe the most important parts.

 The goal of this project is to create a Python program that can read energy profiles and perform operations on them.
+Like converting the unit and manipulating the data.

+Main objectives:

+[ ] Read the profile from input_files/example.json.

+[ ] change the "interval_in_minutes" from the current value (15) to 60.
+3. modify the "data", so the interval matches the 60 minutes.

+[ ] hange the "unit" to "KJ" (Kilojoules).

+[ ] modify the data, so it is converted from the current unit (kWh) to KJ.

+[ ] write the resulting new profile to output.json

-Example of the json file
+**Example of the json file**
 ```json
 {
     "name": "Solar Tracker",